 To him what he was doing but to me, it was easy to see that this little mistake was causing him to lose fish.

 The biggest problem was that he had been doing it this way for so long that it was hard for him to change.
 Had he learned not to do these little mistakes when he started fishing I bet he would have caught ten times the fish over a lifetime.

 I have guided anglers that have told me they have been fly fishing for longer than me( that’s 36 years now), and when I get out with them on the water they are worse than some of my new fly fishing clients that have only been fly fishing and training with me for less than a year.

 In fact, I have seen some of my fly fishing clients progress so fast in just one day or two days that I’ll tell them I know guys that have fly fished for 20 years that aren’t as good as they are.

-The simple truth is that most anglers are self taught and the learn to do somethings wrong and then the practice those wrong things for a long time because they don’t know it’s wrong, or that there is a better way.
+The simple truth is that most anglers are self-taught and they learn to do some things wrong and then they practice those wrong things for a long time because they don’t know it’s wrong, or that there is a better way.

 A good guide will point out those mistakes and show you how to improve on them.

 I know some guys can’t afford a guide and that’s OK, but if you can find a skilled angler as a mentor you can learn a lot from them too.
 But remember, just because a guy says he has been fly fishing for 20 years doesn’t mean he is actually good.
 Look for skill, not length of time on the water.